 As a Birmingham student you are part of an academic elite and will learn from world-leading experts.
 At Birmingham we advocate an enquiry based learning approach, from the outset you will be encouraged to become an independent and self-motivated learner, qualities that are highly sought after by employers.
 We want you to be challenged and will encourage you to think for yourself.

-With the exception of your placement year, undergraduate students can expect around 15 contact hours per week, depending on year of study and optional module choices made.
+Undergraduate students can expect around 15 contact hours per week, depending on year of study and optional module choices made.
 The remainder of the working week consists of self-guided study based on degree programme content and requirements of specific modules.

 We constantly talk to existing students and BSc Business Management alumni to ensure the right balance of assessment tools and techniques are available.

 Studying at degree-level is likely to be very different from your previous experience of learning and teaching.
 You will be expected to think, discuss and engage critically with the subject and find things out for yourself.
 We will enable you to make this transition to a new style of learning, and the way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham.

 You’ll be assessed in a variety of ways, and these may be different with each module that you take.
 You will be assessed through coursework which may take the form of essays, group and individual presentations and formal exams.

 During your first year it is important that you have a smooth transition into University.
 You will be able to talk to your tutors about this and discuss if there are particular areas where you need support.
 This is in addition to the personal tutor who is based in your school or department and can help with any academic issues you encounter.